tardate/LittleArduinoProjects/Equipment/DPS3005BenchPowerSupply/README.md

 ![fused_switch](./assets/fused_switch.jpg?raw=true)

 When installed and powered on:

 ![DPS3005BenchPowerSupply_rear_power](./assets/DPS3005BenchPowerSupply_rear_power.jpg?raw=true)

 ### Bridge Rectifier

-I could have built a rectifier with discrete diodes, but I don't have any on hand that are rated for the theoretical imits of the DPS3005.
+I could have built a rectifier with discrete diodes, but I don't have any on hand that are rated for the theoretical limits of the DPS3005.
 Instead, I decided to use a KBU2510 rectifier package.
 It is well over-specified at 25A/1000V.

 For smoothing, I have a single 82µF/450V electrolytic capacitor

 ## Grounding